dbaltor/eks-iac/README.md

 ## Installing Fluent Bit and connecting to OpenSearch

-This project is going to deploy Fluent Bit in the cluster.
+This project is going to deploy Fluent Bit to the cluster.
 To have access to the logs, you need to create  an OpenSearch dashboard on AWS and configure the `opensearch_domain_endpoint` terraform variable with your dashboard's `Domain endpoint`.

-After running `terraform apply`, go to OpenSearch and look for `elevate-insights` indice.
+After running `scripts/provision.sh`, go to OpenSearch and look for `poc-eks` indice.

 ### References